 Kristen is a member of the North Carolina State Bar and the National Association of Consumer Bankruptcy Attorneys.
 She served as a member of the Bankruptcy Council of the North Carolina Bar Association from 2006-2009.

 Kristen is the mother of young twins.
-In her spare time, she enjoys yoga, playing tennis, and reading celebrity gossip magazines.
+In her spare time, she enjoys yoga, Pilates, and reading.